The paleoclassical interpretation of quantum theory: What follows from the interpretation

 Something similar to the splitting property is necessary for any equation relevant for us -- we have not enough information to consider the equation of the whole universe, thus, have to restrict ourself to small subsystems.
 And the equations of these subsystems should be at least approximately independent of the state of the environment.

-So the homogenity of the equations -- in itself a quite nontrivial property of the equations, given the definition of the wave function by polar decomposition -- can be explained by this splitting property.
+So the homogeneity of the equations -- in itself a quite nontrivial property of the equations, given the definition of the wave function by polar decomposition -- can be explained by this splitting property.